ZapGaming/Jareb-Shop/README.md

-# Jareb-Shop
+# Jareb Shop
-A Tampermonkey script for discord web that adds a Jareb Shop to Discord with cool features
+##A Tampermonkey script for discord web that adds a Shop to Discord with cool features

+Have fun!